 Semantics; Dialogue; Multimodal Interaction; Meaning in Situated Interaction; Natural Language Understanding as an Interactive Process; Natural Human/Computer Interaction.

-Well, computational linguistics” lab, but also it doesn’t hurt that co is also the prefix of communication, coordination, context, content, coherence, and, well, collaboration, which are all phenomena we’re interested in.
+Well, computational linguistics” lab, but it doesn’t hurt that co is also the prefix of communication, coordination, context, content, coherence, and, well, collaboration, which are all phenomena we’re interested in.